fazanham/ExpectationMaximization/README.md

 # ExpectationMaximization
-A class for unsupervised classification using Expectation Maximization
+A software utility for clustering using Expectation Maximization Estimation

 # Installation
 The project requires a few open-source libraries:</br>